kubernetes/community/contributors/design-proposals/aws/aws_under_the_hood.md

 plan here is to simplify this by having Kubernetes take on more node configuration, and even potentially remove Salt altogether.

+### Object subresources

+Amazon S3 defines a set of subresources associated with buckets and objects.
+Subresources are subordinates to objects.
+This means that subresources don't exist on their own.
+They are always associated with some other entity, such as an object or a bucket.

 ### Manual infrastructure creation

 While this work is not yet complete, advanced users might choose to manually